courtmuel/courtmuel/README.md

 😄 Pronouns: She/Her/Hers

-⚡ Fun fact --> I have been playing video games since I was 5 years old and have been playing competitive esports for the past year and a half.
+⚡ Fun fact --> I have been playing video games since I was 5 years old and have been playing competitive esports for the past 2 years.